agrajy10/ci-cd-backend/README.md

 The following environment variables are required:

+- `DB_NAME` - Name of the PostgreSQL database.
+- `DB_USER` - Username for the PostgreSQL database.
+- `DB_PASSWORD` - Password for the PostgreSQL database.
+- `DB_HOST` - Host address of the PostgreSQL database.
-- `DATABASE_URL` - Connection string for the PostgreSQL database.
+- `DB_PORT` - Port number for the PostgreSQL database.
+- `PORT` - Port number on which the server will run.
+- `NODE_ENV` - Node environment (e.g., development, production).

 ## License